Home | Browse Topics | Immigration & refugees | Immigration | Family violence, vulnerable migrants, and other special visa policies

 • you now need to work to support yourself.

 This Work Visa gives you your own visa status, independent of your ex-partner’s status.
 It also gives you some time to think and plan for the future.
-The Work Visa will last for six months, but it can be extended to nine months if you apply for residence (see below for information about the special residence category).
+The Work Visa will last for six months, but it can be extended to nine months if you qualify to apply for residence (see below for information about the special residence category).

 You’ll need to provide some evidence that there’s been family/domestic violence.
 This must be one of the following four things: